Why Google Is Training 130,000 Electricians

 The Age of AI Needs Wires, Not Just Code

-And to do that, we’re going to need more than coders.
-We need people who know what a substation smells like.
-People who know how to keep servers from catching fire.
+And to do that, we’re going to need more than coders, we need people who know what a substation smells like.
+And people who know how to keep servers from catching fire, please.

 Data Centers as the New Factories